Retail Flooring Stores

 • Aesthetic Appeal: Luxury vinyl is available in numerous styles that closely mimic the textures and hues of natural wood, stone, and ceramics, offering a more authentic and luxurious look.

-• Installation Flexibility: Most luxury vinyl products use a click-lock system, allowing for a floating installation that is DIY-friendly and can be easily replaced or repaired.
+• Installation flexibility: Most luxury vinyl products use a click-lock system, allowing for a floating installation that is DIY-friendly and can be easily replaced or repaired.

 • Cost: Although more expensive than sheet vinyl, with prices ranging from $2 to $7 per square foot, the investment might be worthwhile for its durability and appearance, potentially lasting up to 25 years.